-However, where did his love for drums emanate from?
 She began drumming when she was a young girl.
-While in high school, she played drums for several high school marching bands in Fort Worth and Austin regions.
+While in high school, she played drums for several high school marching bands in the Fort Worth and Austin regions of Texas.

-In 1983, Taylor joined Surfers drummers, where he started working with her former schoolmate and bandmate Coffey.
-However, Taylor was absent from the band from 1985 to 1986 due to personal reasons.
-She had a good working relationship with Coffey, and they used to play in unison on separate stand-up drum kits.
+In 1983, Taylor joined the Butthole Surfers as a drummer, where she started working with her former schoolmate and bandmate Coffey.
+However, Taylor was absent from the band from 1985 to 1986 for personal reasons.
+She had a good working relationship with Coffey, and they were known to play in unison on separate stand-up drum kits.

-Taylor recorded several singles with the surfers, and her drumming can be heard in Another Man’s Sac, Locust Abortion Technician, Rembrandt Pussyhorse, Powerless, among many others.
+Taylor recorded several singles with the Surfers, and her drumming can be heard in Another Man’s Sac, Locust Abortion Technician, Rembrandt Pussyhorse, and Powerless.

-Taylor left Surfers drummers in 1989, and after a short period, she was diagnosed with a deadly medical condition.
-She underwent brain surgery, and after that, she started getting strobe-light-induced seizures.
+Taylor left Surfers drummers in 1989, and after a short amount of time, she was diagnosed with a deadly medical condition.
+She was forced to undergo brain surgery.
+Proceeding with the surgery, she started getting strobe-light-induced seizures.

 At the same time, she worked on a book about her experiences working and touring with the Butthole Surfers.
-Despite getting into a rough path, Taylor is still recording music with Gibby Haynes, a home studio owner.
-However, Taylor returned to her home, Butthole Surfers, in 2009, and this was revealed on the band’s website before the band’s tour.
+Despite a rough path, Taylor is still recording music with Gibby Haynes, a home studio owner.
+However, Taylor returned to her “alma mater,” Butthole Surfers, in 2009, and this was revealed on the band’s website just before the band’s tour.

 Taylor and Coffey were said to be siblings during their time at Butthole Surfers.
 They even ended up referring to themselves as siblings because they had similar appearances.

-Michael Azerrad, in his book, ‘Our Band Could be Our Life,’ asserts that the two presented themselves as siblings in the manner in which they worked and moved together.
+In his book, ‘Our Band Could be Our Life,’ Michael Azerrad asserts that the two presented themselves as siblings in how they worked and moved together.

-Since 1984, Taylor and her band have released so many albums and EPs that include: Live PCPPEP, Psychic…Powerless…Another Man’s Sac, Cream Corn from the Socket of Davis, Rembrandt Pussyhorse, Locust Abortion Technician, Hairway to Steven, Double Live, Electriclarryland, Humpty Dumpty LSD, and Butthole Surfers/Live PCPPEP.
+Since 1984, Taylor and her band have released so many albums and EPs, including Live PCPPEP, Psychic…Powerless…Another Man’s Sac, Cream Corn from the Socket of Davis, Rembrandt Pussyhorse, Locust Abortion Technician, Hairway to Steven, Double Live, Electriclarryland, Humpty Dumpty LSD, and Butthole Surfers/Live PCPPEP.

 Despite the many challenges that she has gone through, Taylor has remained strong and determined.
-She has never given up on music, and her incredible work will always remain.
+She has never given up on her music, and her incredible work will remain for many years.
 She has made Butthole Surfers a great band.